 DECEMBER 5, 12:30 – 1:45 PM ET, on ZOOM

 Join faculty researchers, community partners, advisory committee members, and student research assistants for a virtual roundtable on the dos and don’ts of collaborative, community-driven research.
 This open discussion, held on Zoom, will focus on building trust, creating a shared vision, and reciprocal knowledge exchange, especially in Indigenous contexts where data sovereignty and relationality are key.
 While housing and homelessness research is the main focus, all researchers and partners from other fields are welcome to participate.
-Please register using the form below.
+Please register here.

 This virtual roundtable is co-sponsored by the Safe and Affordable Place to Call Home and the Carleton Centre for Community Innovation (3ci).